sandwich-coder/CubeDimAE/README.md

 ## Reproduction

-Experiments were run on a Macbook M2 pro.
+Experiments were run on a CPU.

 > [!NOTE]
 > *The scripts were written solely for reproducing the experimental results.
 They were not designed for reuse.*